wolfe-labs/DU-LuaC/README.md

 - `noEvents` will disable the generation of event handling helpers
 - `noHelpers` will disable the generation of internal compiler helpers such as tools to find links
+- `noPreload` will disable the generation of `package.preload` when a valid require is found, inlines code instead

 Enabling the options above is recommended when dealing with Lua render scripts.